Patricia Verdone • January 16, 2025

 How to Use Hydrogen Peroxide for Sulfur Removal

 Hydrogen peroxide is injected into water using a metering pump.
 The amount needed depends on sulfur levels.
 After injection, the water passes through a filter.
 This removes oxidized sulfur particles.
+A professional should test the water

 before treatment.
 This ensures the right dosage is used.